 - Shut off the water valve at the meter EVERY time you leave your cabin.

 - Drain all water pipes (both hot and cold) & hot water heater.
 Leave valves open.

 - Put a small amount of “anti-freeze” in each drain trap, toilet bowl, and toilet tank to help prevent freezing.

 If you are unable to take these precautions yourself, please arrange to have someone do these for you.

-The Mount Laguna Improvement Association has completed and submitted the 2016 MLIA Consumer Confidence Report (CCR).
+The Mount Laguna Improvement Association has completed and submitted the 2019 MLIA Consumer Confidence Report (CCR).
+This is the most recent available report.
 The report was approved by the San Diego County Department of Environmental Health.
 It has been sent to the State office also.